good-loop/good-loop-chrome-extension/README.md

 A chrome browser extension for Good-Loop and My-Loop

+# Test builds

+Test builds can be downloaded from: https://t4g-test-builds.good-loop.com/

 To install from a local git checkout:

 1. `npm i`, `npm run compile` (or `watch.sh`)